jckantor/TCLab/README.rst

 The number returned is the temperature of sensor T1 in deg C.

-Experiment
+Next Steps
 ----------

-The notebook directory provides examples on how to use the TCLab mo
+The notebook directory provides examples on how to use the TCLab module.

 Course Website